IshmaelRogers/RobotKinematics/MSR.md

-Why are you interested in robotics?
+**Why are you interested in robotics?**

-1. Cybernetic technology
+Cybernetic Engineering technology, Complex control systems, Artificial intelligence and Prosthetics device

-Dr. Kevin Warrick changed the world by being the world's first cyborg.
-His research in embodied systems is very fascinating.
-My knowledge in biology coupled with my experience in robotics and control system design will allow me contribute to this area  and develop more complexed hybird systems.
+I am obsessed with the control of Mechatronic and Biological systems.
+One day, I will develop away to seamlessly incorporate the two together; producing the world’s most advanced prosthetics devices.
+Previous experiences in biology, robotics and control system design will allow me progressively contribute to this area and develop more complex hybrid systems.

-2. Complex control systems

 Studying mechatronics engineering as an undergrad gave me a glimpse into the importance of designing stable control system.
-Enhancing my knowledge in complex control systems design will give me the tools necessary to mathematically model the human nervous system and develop a control algorithm to facilitate organic learning in hybird systems using reinforcement learning techniques.
+Enhancing my knowledge in complex control systems design will give me the tools extend the knowledge from advanced controls to more complex systems.
+Currently I am interested in models of the human nervous system and how the brain process signals from individual neurons.
+In the future I hope to develop a control algorithm to facilitate human like learning in hybrid systems using modified reinforcement learning techniques.

-3. Artificial intelligence

-My time as a student in Udacity's Robotics Software Engineering Nanodegree (RoboND) program has drastically increased my knowledfe in artificial intelligence.
-This is an ever changing field, therefore my goal is to always take advantage of opportunities to stay current with the technology.
-This idea is apart of the "life long student" mantra; learn more and more everyday, and contribute in the future.
-I'd like to one day revolutionize the field of artificial intelligence.
+My time as a student in Udacity's Robotics Software Engineering Nanodegree (RoboND) program has drastically increased my knowledge in artificial intelligence.
+Since the field is always changing, my goal is to take advantage of every opportunity to stay current with the technology.
+This idea is a part of the "lifelong student" mantra.
+Recently I received a PyTorch Scholarship created in a partnership with Facebook and Udacity.
+It is a great supplement to school and it allows me to practice my techniques and get better learning how to choose algorithms.

-4. Prosthetics device

-People lose their limbs as a result of tragic accidents or unfortunate diseases and sometimes feel less than human.
-I believe that people deserve the opportunity to restore their humanity with prosthetic devices that provides that closesly mirrors the  of a human limb.
-As a Nanotechnology and Biomedicine Research Scholar, I explored the feasibilty of polymer surfaces for osteochondral tissue regeneration.
-Incoporating this technology into artificial limb could lead to a revolutionary break through in prosthetic devices.
+When people lose their limbs due to a tragic accident or unfortunate disease, the sometimes feel less than human.
+I believe that all people deserve the opportunity to restore their humanity with prosthetic devices that closely mirrors the functionality of a human limb.
+As a Nanotechnology and Biomedicine Research Scholar, I explored the feasibility of polymer surfaces for osteochondral tissue regeneration.
+Incorporating this technology into artificial limbs could lead to a revolutionary breakthrough in prosthetic technology.

-What are your career goals?
+**What are your career goals?**

-1. Serve as CTO for new tech start ups
-2. MD/PhD
+ MD/PhD
-3. Develop the next generation of prosthetics
-4. CEO of a Flying Vehicle company
+My goal is to obtain an MD and PhD simultaneously at a reputable institution in the United States.
+With these credentials, I will be able to lead research initiatives that will revolutionize the medical field.
+With the knowledge gained from the MD/PhD program, I can develop prosthetic devices that can help save lives or increase functionality.

-What skills or abilities do you hope to strengthen in the program?
+**What skills or abilities do you hope to strengthen in the program?**

-1. Embedded system programming
+Embedded system programming, optimal control system design, Distributed systems, Parallel computing, Swarming robotics, Deep Reinforcement Learning, Control for artificial limbs
 I took embedded systems as an elective as an undergrad student at Kennesaw State University (KSU).
-Throughout the course I was constantly reminded at how closely computer architectiure resembles the nervous system.
+Throughout the course I was constantly reminded at how closely computer architecture resembles the nervous system.
 In this program I hope to gain a deeper understanding of embedded systems programming so that I can model the mammalian nervous.
-Fundamentals of Mechatronics, a class at KSU, and Udacity's RoboND program provided me with a decent amount of knowledge in Microcontroller programming my overall goal is to expand on this topic from a graduate school prespective.
+Fundamentals of Mechatronics, a class at KSU, and Udacity's RoboND program provided me with a decent amount of knowledge in Microcontroller programming my overall goal is to expand on this topic from a graduate school perspective.

-2. Optimal control system design

 Motion planning and autonomous navigation is necessary for a world in which flying cars exist.
 I'd like to my advance my tools by applying optimal control principles to autonomous flying vehicles.

-3. Distributed systems
-4. Parallel computing
-5. Swarming robotics
-6. Deep Reinforcment Learning
-7. Control for artificial limbs